fangq/mcx/README.txt

 ---------------------------------------------------------------------------
 == # Requirement and Installation ==

 Please read this section carefully.
-The majority of failures using MCX were found related to incorrect installation of CUDA library and NVIDIA driver.
+The majority of failures using MCX were found related to incorrect installation of NVIDIA GPU driver.

 Please browse http://mcx.space/#documentation for step-by-step instructions.